 - 320.1 Required Landscape Plan.
-For uses that require screening or landscaping, the applicant shall submit a landscape plan prepared by a professional registered in the Commonwealth of Pennsylvania to perform such duties, that demonstrates compliance with all applicable provisions of this Zoning Ordinance and the SLDO.
-Such plans shall include, but not be limited to, details depicting: - 320.1.1 Landscape buffers and screens used to protect adjoining properties, Residential Zones and streets. - 320.1.2 Screening used to prevent the spillage of headlights onto adjoining properties. - 320.1.3 Typical interior landscape island treatments including rain gardens, if applicable. - 320.1.4 Typical landscape strip treatments, including rain gardens, if applicable. - 320.1.5 Typical screening treatments. - 320.1.6 Landscape treatments at access drives' intersections with streets. - 320.2 Yard Ground Cover.
+If subdivision or land development approval will be required, any required landscape plan shall be provided in the subdivision or land development approval process and shall not be required for the consideration of zoning approval.
+Furthermore, the Board of Supervisors may waive or modify provisions contained in Section 320 in accordance with Section 702 of the Providence Township Subdivision and Land Development Ordinance.
+(Amended by Ordinance No. 20-03, 09/14/2020) - 320.1.1 Landscape buffers and screens used to protect adjoining properties, Residential Zones and streets. - 320.1.2 Screening used to prevent the spillage of headlights onto adjoining properties. - 320.1.3 Typical interior landscape island treatments including rain gardens, if applicable. - 320.1.4 Typical landscape strip treatments, including rain gardens, if applicable. - 320.1.5 Typical screening treatments. - 320.1.6 Landscape treatments at access drives' intersections with streets. - 320.2 Yard Ground Cover.
 Any part of the site which is not used for buildings, other structures, loading or parking spaces and aisles, sidewalks, and designated storage areas shall be planted with an all-season ground cover approved by the Board of Supervisors (e.g., grass, ivy, vetch, pachysandra, etc.).
-In addition, gravel can be substituted to provide an attractive appearance, and all non-surviving plants shall be replaced promptly. - 320.3 Landscaping Requirements. - 320.3.1 Any required landscaping (landscape strips and interior landscaping) shall include a combination of the following elements: deciduous trees, ground covers, evergreens, shrubs, vines, flowers, rocks, gravel, earth mounds, berms, walls, fences, screens, sculptures, fountains, sidewalk furniture, or other approved materials.
+In addition, gravel can be substituted to provide an attractive appearance, and all non-surviving plants shall be replaced promptly.

+320.3 Landscaping Requirements.

+320.3.1 Any required landscaping (landscape strips and interior landscaping) shall include a combination of the following elements: deciduous trees, ground covers, evergreens, shrubs, vines, flowers, rocks, gravel, earth mounds, berms, walls, fences, screens, sculptures, fountains, sidewalk furniture, or other approved materials.
 Artificial plants, trees, and shrubs may not be used to satisfy any requirement for landscaping or screening.
 No less than eighty percent (80%) of the required landscape area shall be vegetative in composition, and no outdoor storage shall be permitted within required landscape areas and/or strips.

-320.3.2 For each eight hundred (800) square feet of required area for landscape strips, one (1) shade/ornamental tree shall be provided.
+- 320.3.2 For each eight hundred (800) square feet of required area for landscape strips, one (1) shade/ornamental tree shall be provided.
 Deciduous trees shall have a clear trunk at least five feet (5') above finished grade.
 Evergreen trees shall have a minimum height of five feet (5').
-All required landscape strips shall have landscaping materials distributed along the entire length of the lot line abutting the yard.

-- 320.3.3 Interior landscaping within off-street parking lots shall be provided in accordance with Section 313.18. - 320.3.4 Those landscape strips and/or screens that are located at the periphery of a property shall include low-level vegetation to act as a trash and litter trap/barrier for the subject property.
+All required landscape strips shall have landscaping materials distributed along the entire length of the lot line abutting the yard. - 320.3.3 Interior landscaping within off-street parking lots shall be provided in accordance with Section 313.18. - 320.3.4 Those landscape strips and/or screens that are located at the periphery of a property shall include low-level vegetation to act as a trash and litter trap/barrier for the subject property.
 Such vegetation shall be located and maintained so as not to interfere with any clear-sight triangle.